ECronin1973/computer_infrastructure/README.md

 # Problem 4: Automation with GitHub Actions

 ## Objective
-Automate execution of `faang.py` on a fixed cadence while maintaining reproducibility, transparency, and reviewer‑friendly outputs.
-A time of 08.08 UTC every Saturday has been chosen to avoid market open/close times and reduce rate‑limit issues.
+The execution of 'faang.py' is automated on a fixed schedule to ensure reproducibility, transparency, and outputs that facilitate reviewer assessment.
+The workflow is scheduled for 08:08 UTC every Saturday to avoid market open and close times and to minimize rate-limit issues.

 ## Workflows

 ### FAANG Automation Workflow
 - **File:** `.github/workflows/faang.yml`
-- **Purpose:** Runs `faang.py` weekly to generate updated datasets and plots.
+- **Purpose:** Executes  `faang.py` on a weekly basis to generate updated datasets and plots.
 - **Process:**
   - Triggered on a scheduled cadence.
-  - Sets up environment, installs dependencies, and runs diagnostics.
+  - Sets up the environment, installs dependencies, and runs diagnostics.
-  - Executes `faang.py` and commits results back to the repository.
+  - Executes `faang.py` and commits the resulting outputs to the repository.
 - **Outputs:**
   - New CSVs saved in `data/` with UTC‑timestamped filenames.
   - New plots saved in `plots/` with UTC‑timestamped filenames.
-  - Weekly commits ensure reproducibility and a clear audit trail.
+  - Weekly commits support reproducibility and provide a transparent audit trail.
 - **Logs:**
   - Each run produces detailed logs in the **Actions** tab.
-  - Reviewers can verify environment setup, script execution, and commit history directly.
+  - Reviewers are able to verify the environment setup, script execution, and commit history directly.

 ### Practice Workflow
 - **File:** `.github/workflows/github-actions-practice.yml`
-- **Purpose:** Lightweight sandbox to test GitHub Actions functionality before deploying the full FAANG pipeline.
+- **Purpose:** Provides a lightweight sandbox for testing GitHub Actions functionality prior to deploying the full FAANG pipeline.
 - **Process:**
   - Triggered on **push events**.
-  - Executes a simple job that lists repository files.
+  - Executes a basic job to list repository files.
 - **Benefits:**
   - Safe experimentation without affecting the FAANG workflow.
   - Confirms workflow triggers and syntax correctness.
   - Serves as a reference for future workflow development.
-- **Reviewer Note:** Not part of formal assessment tasks, but runs can be checked in the **Actions** tab.
+- **Reviewer Note:** : This workflow is not included in formal assessment tasks; however, its runs are available for review in the **Actions** tab.

 ## Verification
-After the scheduled FAANG workflow run:
+Following the scheduled FAANG workflow execution:
 - Checked the **Actions** tab for successful execution.
 - Reviewed logs for errors or warnings.
-- Confirmed new CSVs and plots with UTC‑timestamped filenames in `data/` and `plots/`.
+- Confirmed the presence of new CSV files and plots with UTC-timestamped filenames in the data and plots directories.
 - Verified commits were pushed to the repository.
 - Ran `git status` and `git pull` locally to sync with remote changes.